EARTHQUAKE DISTASTER IN AFGHANISTAN

 We have urgent needs

-It costs about $85 AUD per family to provide the basic food items of:
+To last two to three months, it costs about $147 AUD per family to provide the basic food items of:

 Afghanistan is a very arid country, and wells have to be extremely deep to reach ground water, 60 meters deep is not uncommon.

 Working with local village elders, Shelter Now digs wells in various locations, secures them and installs hand pumps.
 We do not use diesel pumps as these would place too much demand on the water supply, lowering the water table significantly and ultimately causing all the wells to dry up.